mui/material-ui/examples/preact/README.md

 This example uses CRA with `react-app-rewired` for adding webpack aliases for preact.

 It includes `@material-ui/core` and its peer dependencies, including `emotion`, the default style engine in Material-UI v5.
-If you prefer, you can [use styled-components instead](https://next.material-ui.com/guides/interoperability/#styled-components) instead.
+If you prefer, you can [use styled-components instead](https://next.material-ui.com/guides/interoperability/#styled-components).